-- 5.1.42 Open space, sports and recreation facilities are an essential part of sustainable communities.
+5.1.43 Open space, sports and recreation facilities are an essential part of sustainable communities.
 They need to stand the test of time, be where people want to live, and enable people to meet their sporting and recreational aspirations and potential.
-Planning policies for open space, sport and recreation are fundamental to delivering the broader objectives of achieving: - networks of accessible, high quality open spaces and sport and recreation facilities in both urban and rural areas, which meet the needs of residents and visitors, are fit for purpose and are economically and environmentally sustainable; - an appropriate balance between new provision and the enhancement of existing provision; and - reasonable certainty for developers and land owners in relation to the requirements and expectations of local planning authorities in respect of open space, sport and recreation provision. - 5.1.43 Herefordshire is fortunate to have a broad range of open space, sports and recreation facilities which are both in public and private ownership.
-Open space, sports and recreation typology definitions include (but are not limited to) formal and informal parks and gardens, school sports grounds, public rights of way, allotments, semi-natural areas (including orchards), sports playing fields, cemeteries and churchyards, amenity areas, indoor sports halls, children's play facilities, village halls, civic spaces, country parks, green infrastructure corridors and canals.
+Planning policies for open space, sport and recreation are fundamental to delivering the broader objectives of achieving:

-5.1.44 Unfortunately, not all communities within Herefordshire are sufficiently catered for in terms of quantity, quality and accessibility of open space; so it is essential that new developments within the county meet the needs of new communities as well as protect and enhance existing facilities which are valued by existing communities.
+- networks of accessible, high quality open spaces and sport and recreation facilities in both urban and rural areas, which meet the needs of residents and visitors, are fit for purpose and are economically and environmentally sustainable; - an appropriate balance between new provision and the enhancement of existing provision; and - reasonable certainty for developers and land owners in relation to the requirements and expectations of local planning authorities in respect of open space, sport and recreation provision. - 5.1.44 Herefordshire is fortunate to have a broad range of open space, sports and recreation facilities which are both in public and private ownership.
+Open space, sports and recreation typology definitions are based upon PPG17 Assessing Needs and Opportunities: A Companion Guide and include (but are not limited to) formal and informal parks and gardens, school sports grounds, public rights of way, allotments, semi-natural areas (including orchards), sports playing fields, cemeteries and churchyards, amenity areas, indoor sports halls, children's play facilities, village halls, civic spaces, country parks, green infrastructure corridors and canals. - 5.1.45 Unfortunately, not all communities within Herefordshire are sufficiently catered for in terms of quantity, quality and accessibility of open space; so it is essential that new developments within the county meet the needs of new communities as well as protect and enhance existing facilities which are valued by existing communities.